Simonig/oauth2-example/readme.md

 * Go to Google Cloud Platform
 * Create a new project or select one if you already have it.
-* Go to Credentials and and create a new one choosing  “OAuth client ID”
+* Go to Credentials and then create a new one choosing  “OAuth client ID”
 * Add "authorized redirect URL", for this example `localhost:8000/auth/google/callback`
-* Copy client_id and client secret
+* Copy the client_id and client secret

 ## How OAuth2 works with Google
-The authorization sequence begins when your application redirects a browser to a Google URL; the URL includes query parameters that indicate the type of access being requested.
+The authorization sequence begins when your application redirects the browser to a Google URL; the URL includes query parameters that indicate the type of access being requested.
 Google handles the user authentication, session selection, and user consent.
 The result is an authorization code, which the application can exchange for an access token and a refresh token.

 The application should store the refresh token for future use and use the access token to access a Google API.
 Once the access token expires, the application uses the refresh token to obtain a new one.